ishgar686/Vacation-Planner/README.md

 Technical Aspects:
 - Implementing HTML and CSS styling
-- Adding React components in Javascript
+- Adding React and Express components in Javascript
+- Using backend databases to store information